 Next morning or on the day of Bihu, everyone takes bath before dawn and proceeds to the meji, which is then burnt down after performing some rituals and offering various edibles to the God of fire.
 On this day, everyone is dressed in their best traditional attire; hence Vidur and I decided to go traditional too.

 Bhogali Bihu comes from the word “bhog”and it is a festival of food.
-Lot of eatables are prepared by the ladies of the house such as Til pitha, tekeli pitha, naarikol ladu (coconut laddoo), Sunga pitha etc. During this time, the gigantic Brahmaputra shrinks in size and people grab this opportunity to plan their picnic party near the river bed, giving them a chance to spend some time with their friends or family without spending much money.
+A lot of eatables are prepared by the ladies of the house.
+They include Til pitha, tekeli pitha, naarikol ladu (coconut laddoo), Sunga pitha etc. During this time, the gigantic Brahmaputra shrinks in size and people grab this opportunity to plan their picnic party near the riverbed, giving them a chance to spend some time with their friends or family without spending much money.

 We also made a short trip to Nagaon which is where my parents were born.
-I took Vidur to show him our ancestral house and the family pond where, as kids we sisters would spend hours fishing.
-We also visited the village temple located in Nagaon known as the Bargiya mandir which is actually shared by 12 villages located close-by.
+I took Vidur to show him our ancestral house and the family pond.
+This is where, as kids, we sisters would spend hours fishing.
+We also visited the village temple located in Nagaon known as the Bargiya mandir.
+Interestingly, the temple is actually shared by 12 villages located close-by.

 During our visit there, we noticed that some family had arranged for a Bhagavad Path and all men were dressed in dhoti or loincloth.
-Here in Assam the Prasad offered to their deity is somewhat similar to what Bengali’s offer in their prashad as well.
+In Assam the Prasad offered to their deity is somewhat similar to what Bengali’s offer in their Prashad.
 It consists of a variety of grams and fruits such as soaked chickpeas, green lentils, coconut pieces, ginger, pomegranate seeds etc.

 Visiting Assam at this time of the year was probably one of the best decisions we made.
 Nagaon visit brought back memories of my childhood.
 We are so glad this was the first trip of this year.
-So much fun, laughter and celebrations.
-Oh and did I forget to mention that we also got a chance to watch the live performance of Papon and Zubeen Garg in a place called Kalakshetra which is located almost 100 meters from our house!
+So much fun, laughter, and celebrations.
+We also got a chance to watch the live performance of Papon and Zubeen Garg!